Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 | 25                 | 300            | 12                       |
 | 30                 | 435            | 14.5                     |

 As we increase our class size to numbers seen in MOOCs, even linear scaling will be intractable.
-In these cases, we'll need to make a judgment call and cap the number of matchups assigned to playesr at the cost of calculating a worse ranking.
+In these cases, we'll need to make a judgement call and cap the number of matchups assigned to players at the cost of calculating a worse ranking.

+## Generating $A$

+### Non-Iterative

+For the iterative algorithm we want to generate a connected graph.
+We want to control the number of edges and keep the degrees of each node relatively equal

+### Iterative

 # Evaluation